 - Used as a final rinse, tea conditions and restores shine to hair.

 - Dry tea leaves absorb odors as well as baking soda.
-Leave a few bags in the fridge, or drop some into shoes, pocketbooks, cars
+Leave a few bags in the fridge, or drop some into shoes, pocketbooks, and cars.

 - Strong tea left in cooking pots overnight will remove burned-on food and stains.